Rauma dialect

 The Rauma dialect (rauman giäl, "language of Rauma") is a Southwestern dialect of Finnish spoken in the town of Rauma, Finland.
+The dialect is divided into a classical form, and the modern collequial form of Rauma, which is more understandable for other Finnish speakers.

 The written form of the dialect was preserved by the writer and doctor Hj.
 Nortamo, and is currently practiced mainly as a hobby.
 Some of the most distinctive characteristics of the dialect (as written) are the use of letters 'g' and 'b', which are uncommon in the Finnish language.
 Pronunciation of these letters is, however, is in between 'g' and 'b' and 'k' and 'p' of mainstream Finnish, and the shortening of words.
 The Rauma dialect also contains its own pitch accent.

-Collequially, Rauma is often referred to with the word 'kieli, meaning language, however this is often merely due to wanting to emphasize the linguistic prestige of the dialect, many wanting to see it as equally important to written Finnish, without literally implying a distinct language.
+Status

+Locally, Rauma is often called Rauman kieli 'language of Rauma', although it is classified as a Finnish dialect, belonging to the Southwestern group of Finnish dialects.
+In a poll from 2007, most individuals in Rauma believed that Rauma can be called both a dialect and a language.
+Although in a study, youth from Rauma in speech distinguished Rauman kieli 'Rauma language' from Rauman murre 'Rauma dialect', the former referring to the classical form of Rauma which only a few individuals today use, while the latter referring to the form of speech in Rauma which is today used collequially even by youth, and which is more understandable to other Finns.

+The local manner of calling Rauma a 'language' nevertheless may be due to a desire to express the linguistic prestige of the local form of speech, rather than necessarily a literal claim.
+Kirsi Siitonen, Professor of Finnish at the University of Turku, noted that Rauma is often called a "language" because it has become a standardized written form of speech, however this does not mean that Rauma is classified as a distinct Finnic language, as the distinction between a language and a dialect is often a political question, as with Meänkieli in Sweden.

 History

 Rauma is only spoken in a very small area of Finland, the Rauma dialect was not influenced by the Tavastian dialects unlike its neighbours, but instead Rauma was influenced by other languages such as Swedish.
 During the 19th century Rauma was one of the most active sea ports and during that time most Rauma people were working in the sea, which caused them to take words and influence from all over Europe.
 When the written language of Finnish was created, it was strictly banned to write in Finnish dialects.
 However it was changed when the writer Hj.Nortamo started writing in Rauma.